feeka/dna-storage/README.md

 - Safety checks: warns when RS block size exceeds available oligo payload

 > [!NOTE]
-> __Current implementation of the library handles only substitutions and insertions as the RS encoder and Decoder are simple erasure__
+> __Current implementation of the library handles only substitutions and deletions.
+Thus the channel in this iteration of the library is D(eletion)S(ubstitution) channel.__

 ## Exciting: the upcoming version 0.3
 - If we know that there are no insertions in the sequence we can simply filter the traces by lengths.